Part 2: The Path of the Advanced Practitioner

 Tokme Zangpo now turns to the two most powerful afflictions: anger and .
 He addresses anger first, because it is the most destructive.

 The image is martial.
 You may defeat external enemies one by one, but for every foe you vanquish, new ones arise.
 This is the endless logic of conflict: retaliation breeds retaliation, aggression generates counter-aggression, and the cycle never ends.
 History demonstrates this at every scale, from personal feuds to international wars.
+You can see it in your own life -- the argument that was supposed to settle things but only created a new grievance, the victory that turned a rival into a lifelong enemy.

 The real enemy is not out there.
 It is the anger within your own mind.
 And this enemy cannot be fought with the weapons of anger -- that would be like trying to extinguish fire with fire.
 The only effective "militia" is and .
 When you meet aggression with genuine , you break the cycle.
 When you feel the heat of anger rising and respond with -- first for yourself, then for the one who provoked you -- the anger has nothing to feed on.

 "Subdue your own mind" is one of the most fundamental instructions in all of Buddhism.
 The Buddha himself said: "Not to commit any harmful action, to accumulate a wealth of virtuous deeds, to subdue one's own mind -- this is the teaching of the Buddha."
 The third line is the essence.
+Everything else is commentary.

 Verse 21: Abandoning Attachment